thiswillbeyourgithub/LogseqMarkdownParser/README.md

 # LogseqMarkdownParser
-a simple python script to load a markdown file and easily access the properties of each block etc.
+a simple python script to load a markdown file and easily access the properties of each block etc. You can also parse it as json, handy when using [jq](https://github.com/jqlang/jq).

 # Notes to reader
 * **Why make this?** I wanted a script that reads a logseq page, extracts every "DONE" tasks and append it to another file.
 So I made this little parser.
 The resulting script can be found in `examples/done_mover.py`.
 If you need anything just create an issue.